-In order to find the exact part that they need, engineering may look at part suppliers that are not qualified as an approved vendor for the company.
+In order to find the exact part that they need, engineering may look at part suppliers that are not qualified as approved vendors for the company.
 Even though the requested part is the perfect solution for the design, the part vendor itself may not be acceptable for business reasons that are not obvious to engineering.
-Also a new part may be offered by an approved vendor, but it may not be available for use yet, or it may not be available in the quantities required to support your manufacturing needs.
+Also, a new part may be offered by an approved vendor, but it may not be available for use yet, or it may not be available in the quantities required to support your manufacturing needs.

 Qualifying a new vendor or finding a substitute to replace unavailable parts takes time.
 The design may have progressed to the point where a redesign to accommodate a new replacement part will seriously impact the design schedule.

 Another problem that can occur is a failure in the distribution of the part request documentation.
 This can happen because:

 1) Part requests on paper can get accidentally lost or destroyed.
 We used to laugh at the old excuse of “the dog ate my homework”, but the reality of missing paperwork is just not that funny.

 2) Documentation personnel that is absent from the office can cause delays in the creation or delivery of part requests.

 3) Incorrectly addressed documents or Emails can cause a part request to end up in the wrong location.